Day-by-Day / August 9, 1804

 August 9, 1804

-Onawa, IA After waiting for the fog to clear, the expedition sets out a 7:30 in the morning.
-Clark and Charles Floyd hunt along an old river channel and determine that the new channel shortened the river by fifteen miles.
+After waiting for the fog to clear, the boats set out a 7:30 in the morning reaching present Blue Lake, near Onawa, Iowa by the day’s end.
+Clark and Sgt.
+Floyd hunt along an the old river channel, and they determine that the bend had lengthened the river by fifteen miles.

 Foggy Start